marph91/pocket-cnn/README.md

 - Cocotb testbenches.
 - Integration of caffe and pytorch.

-&rarr; This got deprecated by using VUnit as test runner and ONNX as CNN format.
+&rarr; This got deprecated by using VUnit as test runner and ONNX as CNN representation.